Abhinav-0910/Package-and-Interface-Assignment/README.md

 # Packafge-and-Interface-Assighment
-Package and Interface project in Java
+Package and Interface project in Java.
+It also includes inheritance, overloding, contructors.